peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The bit position of the lowest bit set in the number, starting at 0.
+The bit position of the lowest bit set in the number's absolute value, starting at 0.
 Returns -1 if this value is 0 or odd.

 <a id="GetLowBitAsInt64"></a>
 ### GetLowBitAsInt64